Negru-Diana/Java-MAP/Retea_de_socializare/README.md

 # 📄 Social Network Application Project
 This project is a *Social Network Application* developed in Java, designed to provide core social features such as friendship management, private messaging, private group creation, and real-time notifications.
-The application simulates a messaging platform where users can interact through friend requests, private groups, and notifications, enriching the social experience.
+The application simulates a messaging platform where users can interact through friend requests, private groups and private messages, enriching the social experience.

 ## 🏗️ Project Structure
 The repository is organized into modules, each focusing on a different aspect of the social network: